m1dst/Trimble-Thunderbolt-Monitor/README.md

 Ideal for amateur radio applications, Thunderbolt Display shows Time Of Day (UTC) to assist with logging contacts, and also calculates Maidenhead Grid Locator Square from the current latitude and longitude.

-The software runs on a [Netduino](http://netduino.com/) or [GHI FEZ Lemur](http://ghielectronics.com/) which is a .NET version of the popular Arduino platform.
+The software runs on a [Netduino](https://www.wildernesslabs.co/) or [GHI FEZ Lemur](http://ghielectronics.com/) which is a .NET version of the popular Arduino platform.
 It also requires a shield to make connecting it up to the microcontroller much cleaner.
 I have designed the shield to be compatible with both Netduino and Arduino in case *someone wants to write code for the other platform.*

 There are **three** projects in this repo.

 * TrimbleMonitor (Fez Lemur) – Basic monitor for the GHI FEZ Lemur (No NTP)
-* TrimbleMonitor (Netduino) – Basic monitor for any Netduino 1,2,3 (No NTP)
+* TrimbleMonitor (Netduino) – Basic monitor for any Netduino 1, 2, 3 (No NTP)
-* TrimbleMonitor (Netduno Plus) – Monitor with NTP support for a Netduino 2+/3+
+* TrimbleMonitor (Netduno Plus) – Monitor with NTP support for a Netduino 2+ / 3 Ethernet / 3 WiFi

 The board must be running [.NET Micro Framework 4.3](http://netmf.codeplex.com/releases/view/611040).